I did it, 7 months after getting the biggest promotion I “always” wanted I quit my 6 figure job for the unknown.

 - Prepared.
 I bought house supplies, stocked up on groceries like the apocalypse is coming, and figured out what my daily schedule will look like.
 Again I don’t want a ROUTINE, I want to be able to make changes as I go.

-- Invested in me.
+- Invested in myself.
 I’ve bought thousands of dollars in courses, books, videos, seminars over the past year.
 Over $5,000 in the past 15 months and can say it has been the best investment ever.

 What Will I Do With My New Found Freedom?